mazwat/mazwat.github.io/data-structures-ws.md

 6. Add code to search for **specific items** in the collections
 7. Add **visual representation** to show that the search has completed, this could be a colour change or just displaying the found item elsewhere on the screen.

-## 4. STRETCH GOAL - ICompare & IComparable
+## STRETCH GOAL - ICompare & IComparable

 8. Using this **data** set in CSV format.
-9. Develop a method to parse the data in the file using a struct into either unity of VS Console App
+9. Develop a method to parse the data in the file using a struct into either Unity of VS Console App
 10. Create a highscore table that sorts the data to only show the first 20 records with the highest scores
 11. Create a button or text input instruction to remove all players that are not members.

+You may find this article useful: Find out more: [https://dev.to/digionix/icomparable-vs-icomparer-274f](https://dev.to/digionix/icomparable-vs-icomparer-274f)